nathanielfernandes/DiscordSubHub/README.md

 </h4>

 ---

 <br>

 # About
-DiscordSubHub is a Feed API designed for subscribing Discord Webhooks to noitifications from a content creator.
-For example, when you subscribe your discord-webhook, along with the youtube channel of the creator you want notifications from, DiscordSubHub will subscribe to the creator itself through a pubsubhub and from then relay any notifcations from the creator directly to your discord-webhook.
+DiscordSubHub is a Feed API designed for subscribing Discord Webhooks to a YouTube channel.
+For example, when you subscribe your discord-webhook to a youtube channel, DiscordSubHub will subscribe to the channel itself through a pubsubhub.
+From DiscordSubHub will relay any notifcations from the creator directly to your discord-webhook.

 It is currently in use by my Discord Bot [Hamood](https://nathanielfernandes.github.io/HamoodBot/), allowing users to automatically subscribe to creators through a simple command.